 Save time by ending contact with more than one charity

-Alternatively, you can stop contact from up to 20 charities by calling 0300 3033 517.
-Please make sure you know the charity names or registered charity numbers before you call.
+Alternatively, you can manage contact from up to 20 charities by calling 0300 3033 517.
+Please make sure you know the registered charity numbers or charity names before you call.

 The FPS is safe and secure to use.
 Every time you use the service, you will be asked to enter your contact details so that charities can find you on their marketing databases and suppress your details.
 Your personal information will be accessed through the secure FPS charity portal and will only be used by the named charities for the purpose of matching you against their databases.